noarche/RocketLeague-Custom-Quickchat/README.md

 No!
 This does not affect any Rocket league files.
 This is not a cheat or a hack.
 From rocket leagues point of view someone is just typing in game and chatting.

+## How do I use with PS4, PS5, KBM?

+I play with xbox controller so thats what this script is, HOWEVER if you want to use with other controllers all you need to do is run `button_value_tester.py` to figure out how your controller is mapped.
+Its pretty easy to figure out.

+Once you have all the buttons written down open rlQuickchat.py in notepad and ctrl+f to find the line that starts with `buttons = {` (line 1109 at the time of writing) and change the values to match.

+After mapping your controller in the script scroll down to line 1420 and start configuring the script for the responses and button combinations you want to use.

+This method works for all controllers and KBM but is not turn-key like xbox controller.

 ## Support